betamos/Go-Websocket/README.md

 and it currently lacks client capabilities.
 Features include:

  * Multiple client connections, recieved asynchronously on a channel
- * Sending and recieving UTF-8 encoded messages
+ * Sending and recieving text messages

 License
 -------